AMSUCF/Creative-Coding/p5_game.md

 ### Building for Interaction

-Here's an overview of the steps / prompts involved - however, you'll need to adjust these to your genre and mechanics.
-Iterate and debug using Copilot's edit feature to handle multiple files.
+Here's an overview of the steps / prompts involved - however, you'll need to adjust these to your goals.
+Decide when to program directly, and when using generative AI tools to build or debug will be most useful.

 #### 1. Set Up the Canvas
 1. Build a single-page HTML game, using the P5.js library online